John R. Lewis Voting Rights Act of Connecticut

 The John R. Lewis Voting Rights Act of Connecticut (CTVRA) is a Connecticut state statute and State Voting Rights Act (SVRA) designed to protect voting rights.
-It is modeled after the federal Voting Rights Act of 1965.
+It is modeled after the federal Voting Rights Act of 1965 and is named for civil rights movement activist and congressman John Lewis.
 It codifies many of the requirements of the federal act into state law and contains provisions designed to prevent discrimination.
 This includes preclearance provisions, the federal version of which is currently inoperable following the Supreme Court's decision in Shelby County v.
 Holder.

 Legislative history

 The CTVRA was passed as part (§§ 410–418) of Connecticut's biennium 2023 budget bill (Public Act 23-204).
 It was signed into law by Governor Ned Lamont on June 12, 2023.

 Key provisions

 Language assistance

 The CTVRA requires certain municipalities to provide language assistance for voting.
 It codifies into state law requirements of the federal Voting Rights Act, but also goes beyond it.
 According to the Office of the Secretary of the State of Connecticut a municipality is subject to these requirements if they meet any of the following criteria.